test01102/fredbarre.github.io/_posts/2019-09-13-freelance-mistakes.md

 4th mistake

-Even if I am during a freelance mission, I still need to do things I normally do like going to sport one to two times a week, take some fresh air outside.
+During a freelance mission I still need to do things I normally do like going to sport one to two times a week, take some fresh air outside.
 This will allow me to not burnout again and still take a liking into the work I do.

 5th mistake

 Make it clear your ability to yourself and your client if you can succeed the mission.

 The extra tip is to use software that boost your speed and/or the quality of your work.
 Since it was a programming freelance mission mine was about the ability to go back to what worked at a previous save

 resume: